 Inventories include material, labor and overhead, and are stated at the lower of cost (first-in, first-out) or market.
-We write down inventory for estimated obsolescence when warranted by estimates of future demand, market conditions, and remaining shelf life.
-If actual market conditions are less favorable than those we estimated, additional inventory write-downs may be required, which would have a negative effect on results of operations.
+We write down inventory for estimated obsolescence when warranted based on estimates of future demand, market conditions, remaining shelf life, or product functionality.
+If actual market conditions or results of estimated functionality are less favorable than those we estimated, additional inventory write-downs may be required, which would have a negative effect on results of operations.